Something Beneath: Plot

 Back at the hotel, Deadmarsh views the vlog that Mikaela was recording and saw a slime-covered creature crawl out of her bathtub as she's smashing the mirrors.
 He and Tony go into the sewers to look for Reggie and Hank.
 Symes is livid that all the guests of CGCC are evacuating themselves but begins hallucinating when he comes into contact with the slime.
 He follows Deadmarsh and Tony into the sewers and tries attacking them, but Tony shoots him.
 Tony and Deadmarsh are slimed by this point, and Tony hallucinates that Symes returns to life.
 Deadmarsh finds his body as Connolly, Middleton, and Khali enter the sewer and find him.
 Together, they find Reggie and Hank's bodies and discover the slime is starting to seal up all exits.
 Deadmarsh sacrifices himself so the others can escape, setting aflame the methane leaking out from the sewer walls after the others are behind a sealed metal door.
 They come across the creature's heart, including its mouth, and Connolly falls into it.
 Middleton saves Khali as she is about to fall in, and she uses her grandmother's necklace to calm the creature by reciting the Ojibwe prayer.
 They escape, and Middleton reconnects with Khali at the ambulance and confesses his hallucination was that Khali fell into the creature and died.
 He asks her to leave on his next mission, and she agrees; they kiss.
+Later, more slime emerges from a manhole.